Cemetery: Candles

 Placing burning grave candles on the cemetery to commemorate the dead is a very common tradition in Catholic nations, for example, Poland.
 It is mostly practised on All Souls' Day.
 The traditional grave candles are called znicz in Polish.
 A similar practice of grave candles is also used in Eastern Orthodox Christian nations, as well as the Lutheran Christian Nordic countries.
+In Finland, it is popular to take grave candles to relatives' graves at Christmas; as many as three-quarters of Finnish households participate in this tradition.

 Toys

 In the American South, graves of children are often decorated with emblems of childhood.
 These include favorite toys, balloons, seasonal decorations, religious figurines, and more.